-For the sixth consecutive year, Connecticut Center for the Book will participate in the Route 1 Reads initiative, a program under the Center for the Book in the Library of Congress.
-In 2020, the theme of the initiative will be historical fiction, and the selected book representing Connecticut is The Judge Hunters by Christopher Buckley.
+For the seventh consecutive year, Connecticut Center for the Book will participate in the Route 1 Reads initiative, a program under the Center for the Book in the Library of Congress.
+In 2021, the theme is Poetry, and the selected book representing Connecticut is Afterswarm by Margot Schilpp.

 The diverse reading list created by Route 1 Reads highlights each individual State Center for the Book while celebrating the East Coast as a whole.
 By participating in Route 1 Reads, readers can travel across 15 states and the District of Columbia without taking a single footstep, or load selected books into the car for a literary road trip.
 The full list of featured books for the 2020 Route 1 Reads initiative is available along with a map of participating states at Route1Reads.org.